Agoric/documentation/main/getting-started/intro-zoe.md

 If you want to dive deeper into how Zoe works and what you can do, go to the [Zoe Guide](/zoe/guide/README.md).

-To learn more about the AtomicSwap contract, you can [read its documentation](/zoe/guide/contracts/atomic-swap.md) and look at its source code.
+To learn more about the Atomic Swap contract, you can [read its documentation](/zoe/guide/contracts/atomic-swap.md) and look at its source code.
 There are several other example contracts for different transaction